 With more than 700,000 users, aka-aki was one of Europe's most influential mobile social networks of its time.
 Remember 2008?
 Apple’s first iPhone had just been launched, and data plans were something for nerds and MBAs with Blackberries (who ridiculed the iPhone’s touchscreen).

 aka-aki’s focus was on meeting new people: It logged encountered members on-the-go, based on your location, so you could get in contact later – even when you missed to exchange contact data.

 In 2008, aka-aki existed as J2ME app.
 J2ME was an arcane technology allowing you to install very minimal apps on your phone – under 100kb big.
 Technically, the app worked very similar to today's Bluetooth contact tracing apps for Covid, but as a social network.
 You could even participate without installing an app at all: You just had to register your Bluetooth device ID, after which your phone was discoverable even when you had no data plan.
 If an internet-enabled device owned by somebody else discovered your phone in range, you simply got an SMS notification.
-All of this was pretty fancy stuff at its time.
+All of this worked before the iPhone.
+It was pretty fancy stuff at its time.

 I’m very thankful for this experience and the fun time though, as it was a chance to learn a lot – about tech, business, power, friendship, and life itself.

 Face to Facebook: aka-aki is on a mission to get social networkers onto the streets. — CNN.com

 For the users, aka-aki is simple and intuitive. — Le Monde, France

 It sounds futuristic.
 But it is here already! — BBC Radio 5, May 9th 2008, 6.55 PM